Skip to main content

 Run the Container

-Start the Musique Agent with your credentials:
+Start the Musique Agent:

-docker run --rm \
+sudo docker run --rm \

 --device /dev/snd \

--v /run/user/1000/pulse:/run/pulse \
+-v /run/user/xxxx/pulse:/run/pulse \

 -e PULSE_SERVER=unix:/run/pulse/native \